mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 This is a constructive proof.
 We are going to find a code that uses $$l_1..l_n$$.

-For this we need some propeties of binary trees.
+For this we need some properties of binary trees.

 Take a binary tree $$A$$, then